tksiu/saintjohn_so2/README.md

-### A two-stage Gradient Boosting model for Sulphur Dioxide hot spot mapping in Saint John, New Brunswick
+### A two-stage Gradient Boosting model for Sulphur Dioxide hot spot mapping in Saint John, New Brunswick, Canada

 ---------------------------